 David had made a Will that gave his residual estate to his daughter Evelyn, and explained in detail why his sons had been excluded as beneficiaries.
 He also had in place a binding death benefits nomination naming his wife Minnie (who died before him) as beneficiary of his super fund, but had made no additional nomination.
 David had not updated the nomination after Minnie’s death…

 Even prior to David’s death, his family had been in conflict over the distribution of his wealth.
 In 1995 David, Minnie and their two sons, Ian and Stephen, reached a settlement about questions of compensation to Ian and Stephen for their contributions to the business (contributions described by an independent expert as “unacceptable and generally unsound”).
-A term of the agreement was that neither Ian nor Stephen “have any further rights against [their parents] or their respective estates…”.
+A term of the agreement was that neither Ian nor Stephen “have any further rights against or their respective estates…”.

 After their father’s death, Ian and Stephen filed proceedings in the Supreme Court of Victoria seeking further provision from their father’s estate.
 Just prior to the trial date, Ian and Stephen discontinued the proceedings, without giving a reason.
 But, it did not end there…